 - Bleeding stomach ulcers

 Your doctor will discuss what dose is right for you.
-Very low doses of aspirin — 75 milligrams (mg), which is less than a standard baby aspirin — can be effective.
+Very low doses of aspirin —75 milligrams (mg), which is less than a standard baby aspirin — can be effective.
 Your doctor will usually prescribe a daily dose anywhere from 81 mg — the amount in a baby aspirin — to 325 mg (a regular strength tablet).
-If you have had a heart attack or have had a heart stent placed, it is very important to take aspirin and any other blood thinning medications exactly as recommended.
+If you have had a heart attack or have had a heart stent placed, it's very important to take aspirin and any other blood-thinning medications exactly as recommended.

 You might be surprised to learn that stopping daily aspirin therapy can have a rebound effect that may increase your risk of heart attack.
 If you have had a heart attack or a stent placed in one or more of your heart arteries, stopping daily aspirin therapy can lead to a life-threatening heart attack.